Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/Full/_index.md

 ### AdventureWorks API and Azure API Management

-This section guides you through deploying AdventureWorks WebAPI workload on the ArcBox-K3s cluster together with Azure API Management to bring all the control panel on Azure inline with other Azure Arc service.
+This section guides you through deploying the AdventureWorks WebAPI workload on the ArcBox-K3s cluster together with Azure API Management provide Azure control plane management similar to other Azure Arc-enabled services.

 > **Note:** The assumption is the Arc-enabled SQL Managed Instance has been deployed.
 The deployment starts once the SQL Managed Instance has been created.